AbdulHamidRumman/Python-projects/Task_Distribution/README.md

     **First Column** contains the roll numbers of the students who took **Optional_COURSE-1** **Second Column** contains the roll numbers of the students who took **Optional_COURSE-2**

+    **Make sure the optional course datasheet is after the Question Datasheet**

 2. Open 'Task_Distribution.ipynb'
 3. Set the total number of students, Question Datafile Name and Output file name in the 2nd Cell: